 Derealization - when it comes from anxiety - is not considered dangerous.
-It generally goes away on its own and only comes during periods of intense anxiety.
-Even then, some people learn to cope with it and derealization never comes back.
-If your derealization is so persistent that it's altering your sense of reality, or it lasts for a long period of time, you may need to contact a doctor immediately.
+It generally goes away on its own and only comes during periods of intense anxiety symptoms.
+If your derealization is so persistent that it's altering your sense of reality, or if it lasts for a long period of time, you should contact a doctor immediately.

-Doctors and psychologists generally agree that the best way to stop derealization is with mindfulness.
-Mindfulness is the act of becoming more aware of your own present.
-Mindfulness can be completed in a variety of ways, but the easiest way is to simply get yourself to perform an action and focus as much as possible on that action in order to get yourself back into the world.
+You can complete mindfulness in a variety of ways, but the easiest way is to simply get yourself to perform an action and focus as much as possible on that action in order to get yourself back into the world.

 - Touch something warm or cold.
 Focus on the warmth or cold.

 - Pinch yourself so that you feel how real you are.

 - Try to find a single object and start identifying what it is and what you know about it.